Putuidem

 Putuidem (Acjachemen: "belly" or "the navel"), alternative spelling Putiidhem or Putuidhem, was a large native village of the Acjachemen people, also known as Juaneño since their relocation to Mission San Juan Capistrano.
-The site was a mother village, the primary settlement of the tribe that spawned other villages.
+Putuidem was a mother village, a community that spawned other villages of the tribe.

-It was situated in what is currently San Juan Capistrano, California just off Interstate 5, about a mile north of the mission.
-It is now buried underneath the sports field and performing arts center of Junipero Serra Catholic High School, which began construction with approval from the city in 2003 after many attempts to preserve the site.
+The site is situated in what is currently San Juan Capistrano, California just off Interstate 5, about a mile north of the mission.
+It is now buried underneath the sports field and performing arts center of JSerra Catholic High School, which began construction with approval from the city in 2003 after protest and lawsuits to preserve it.

 In 2021, the Putuidem Village Park was opened in the city to commemorate the village.

 History

 Indigenous

 The village sat at the site of a spring, and was founded by Chief Oyaison, also spelled Oyison, who left Sejat after an extreme drought, and his daughter Coronne.
 In a story of the village, Coronne led a migration to a spring, near the confluence of Oso Creek and Trabuco Creek.
 Coronne died suddenly and her body became a mound of earth.
 The grieving people returned to Putuidem and slept in a pyramid shape, referred to as acjachema, which gave the Acjachemen their name.
 Coronne, who had a lump at her navel, gave the village its name.

 In one source citing Gerónimo Boscana, it is stated that the village "was later ruled by a relative called Choqual who also ruled Atoum-pumcaxque" (the nearby village of Acjacheme).
 Putuidem was located upstream from the coastal village of Toovunga and downstream from the villages of Alume (via Trabuco Creek), Sajavit (via San Juan Creek), Piwiva (via San Juan Creek), and Huumai (via San Juan Creek).